translate/terminator/docs/users/getting_started.rst

 Import from TBX
 ---------------

-Terminator is capable of importing from a subset of the ISO 30042 TermBase eXchange (TBX) standard.
-See :ref:`tbx-conformance` for more details.
+Terminator can import from a subset of the ISO 30042 TermBase eXchange (TBX) standard.
+See :ref:`tbx-conformance` for details.

-.. warning:: Terminator assumes that some elements that are used in the TBX file, for example the languages, are already created in Terminator.
-If those elements don't exist in Terminator then the import will fail showing an error message.
+.. warning:: Some elements in the TBX file, for example the languages, must already be created in Terminator prior to the import, otherwise the import will fail and display an error message.

-.. warning:: Terminator assumes that some required elements are present in the TBX file, thus if those elements are not present then the import process will fail showing an error message.
-See :ref:`tbx-conformance` for more details on the required elements.
+.. warning:: Some required elements must be present in the TBX file.
+And, Terminator will not import any other elements (beside the supported elements) available in the TBX file See :ref:`tbx-conformance` for details on the required and supported elements.

-.. note:: If any other element, besides the supported by Terminator ones, is present in the TBX file Terminator won't import those, but the importing process won't fail.
-See :ref:`tbx-conformance` for more details on which are the supported elements.

 Search for Terminology
 ======================